epfl-lara/leon/doc/tutorial.rst

 is true.
 This shows that writing specifications can be subtle, but Leon's capabilities can help in the process as well.

+**Question:** Write the specification that requires the list to be strictly sorted using the `<` relation.
+Try executing such specifications for example inputs.
+What happens if you execute it when two of the elements are equal?
+Write the `require` clause to check this condition.
+How would you formulate in Leon the statement that for triples of distinct elements the result of strictly ordering them is unique?

 Defining Lists and Their Properties
 -----------------------------------